 Code: Select all

-Current laptop: X230, running coreboot Current workstation: owned by my employer ;) Current toy: Miata!
+Current laptop: X270, running Fedora Current workstation: owned by my employer ;) Current toy: Miata!
+Also, a 2004 Lincoln.

 IBM never whitelisted anything on the intellistations, they did however disable VT-x which you have to hack with a hex editor to enable manually on the 9228s.